-Are there tax considerations involved in Elder Financial Planning?
+Tax Planning: Are there Tax Considerations Involved in Elder Financial Planning?

 Elder Law planning often involves the sale or transfer of your assets, in order to gain eligibility for Medicaid benefits.
 Such transactions may have tax consequences, which should be evaluated before any action is taken.